MiroslavMikus/AHK.StartProcess/README.md

 Open Task Manager;taskmgr;false;false;^Numpad7
 ```

 > Note: that placeholder **{#}** in Process column.
 All Processes are defined with absolut defined path (Or Path variable in system).
 To make this App portable and without changing the system Path variable I created **{#}** placeholder which will be replaced with the Path where the app is runnig.
-You have just to place your scripts and libraries to one soubfolder of folder where is this app placed.
+You have just to place your scripts and libraries to one subfolder of folder where is this app placed.